Antse/git-conflict/README.md

-H1.README
+#README

-This readme need some attention!
+This readme needs some attention!
 Please update it for our lovely users to understand what we are doing